 I mean, would you put cheesesteak ingredients in a burrito and deep fry it?
 Would you use them as a topping for hotdogs?
 Or for pizza?
 Would you add them to chili, for crying out loud?
 Yes.
 Yes, you would.
 What's more, you should.

 Of the cheesesteak mashups, this one is probably the least controversial.
-However, if you need to ease your Philly friends into the whole mashup concept, try this first: Take a proper Philly cheesesteak and top it with with pizza sauce and mozzarella cheese, and then toast it under the broiler...which will make it a Pizza Steak.
+So if you need to ease your Philly friends into the whole mashup concept, try this first: Take a proper Philly cheesesteak and top it with with pizza sauce and mozzarella cheese, and then toast it under the broiler...which will make it a Pizza Steak.
 Once your friends are emotionally and intellectually comfortable with the pizza steak, flip the concept, and lead with the pizza, adding the cheesesteak ingredients as toppings.

 If more transition time is needed, try putting the cheesesteak on a hotdog.
 For best results, put the dog on an Italian roll, preferably a fresh, Philly-baked Amoroso roll.
 Baby steps, people.
 Delicious baby steps.
 This recipe calls for Cheez Whiz.
 Also acceptable: American cheese and provolone.
 Here's what Wikipedia has to say about the cheese on cheesesteaks: "White American cheese along with provolone cheese are the favorites due to the mild flavor and medium consistency."